0xPolygon/polygon-docs/docs/zkEVM/get-started/setup-nodes/deploy-zkevm/intro.md

 comments: true
 ---

-This tutorial takes you through the process of deploying a full zkEVM stack on Goerli.
+This tutorial takes you through the process of deploying a full zkEVM stack on Sepolia.

 It relies on specific component versions so we have hidden most of the configuration complexity in scripts to make the process straightforward.